 Skip to main content

-New: Now supporting Gateway 3 submissions — Learn what's new
+New: Gateway 3 and occupied-phase workflows now live — Learn what's new

 Reading time: 15 min readWord count: 2,500+ wordsUpdated April 2026